jimmy-zhening-luo/jimmy/README.md

 1. If you don't already have Node.js, [install Node.js](https://nodejs.org).

-1. Save this Git repository on your local machine.
+1. Clone this Git repository to your local machine.

 1. Open a terminal at the root of the repository.